-If school enrollment decision is contrary to the wishes of the child or youth's parent/guardian, the school will provide the parent, guardian, or unaccompanied youth with a written explanation of the decision, a statement of the right to appeal, and procedure for appealing the placement decision.
+If a school enrollment decision is contrary to the wishes of the child or youth's parent/guardian, the school will provide the parent, guardian, or unaccompanied youth with a written explanation of the decision, a statement of the right to appeal, and procedure for appealing the placement decision.
 The complainant must file a School Enrollment Dispute (Appendix C) with the school in which the student is presently enrolled.
 The principal of this school will notify the Henry County Schools Homeless Liaison of the dispute and take steps to resolve the dispute.

 When a dispute arises regarding school placement, the system will immediately enroll the homeless student in the school in which enrollment is sought by the parent, guardian, or unaccompanied youth, pending resolution of the dispute.
 The Henry County Schools Homeless Liaison will expeditiously take steps to resolve the dispute (Appendix D).
-If the dispute cannot be settled by the homeless liaison, the liaison will assist the complainant in seeking technical assistance from the SDE liaison or other appropriate service agency.
+If the dispute cannot be settled by the homeless liaison, the liaison will assist the complainant in seeking technical assistance from the ALSDE liaison or other appropriate service agency.
 Appendices A - N

-- A. Residency Questionnaire
+- 1. Residency Questionnaire

-- B. Procedure for Admitting Homeless Students
+- 2. Procedure for Admitting Homeless Students

-- C. School Enrollment Dispute Form
+- 3. School Enrollment Dispute Form

-- D. District Enrollment Dispute Form
+- 4. District Enrollment Dispute Form

-- E. Homeless Liaison Responsibilities
+- 5. Homeless Liaison Responsibilities

-- F. Program Evaluation Form
+- 6. Program Evaluation Form

-- G. Notice of Educational Services
+- 7. Notice of Educational Services

-- H. Education Rights of Homeless Children & Youth
+- 8. Education Rights of Homeless Children & Youth

-- I. Needs Assessment Form
+- 9. Needs Assessment Form

-- J. Roster of Identified Students
+- 10. Roster of Identified Students

-- K. School Compliance Checklist
+- 11. School Compliance Checklist

-- L. BOE Approval
+- 12. BOE Approval

-- M. Enrollment Procedure
+- 13. Enrollment Procedure

-- N. Frequently Asked Questions
+14. Frequently Asked Questions

-\\\The plan and all appendices are posted on LEA and School websites or you may receive copies at the LEA Central Office or the school's principal's office.
+The plan and all appendices are posted on LEA and School websites or you may receive copies at the LEA Central Office or the school's principal's office.